tuttelikz/ListViewSportsApp/README.md

+# ListViewSportsApp
-This is a simple tutorial that shows how to implement a ListView elements for sports application in Android.
+This is a simple tutorial that shows how to implement a ListView elements for sports application in Android (Java).

 Resources:
 https://drive.google.com/drive/folders/1vIryWBJ10drMN4kQbxR52BEae_xpeKRL?usp=sharing